Computer bus is a subsystem that transfers data between components inside a computer or between computers.

 Modern computer buses can use parallel and bit-serial connections, and can be wired in either a multidrop (electrical parallel) or daisy chain topology, or connected by switched hubs, as in the case of USB.

-Skip to / Apple / Asus pinouts
+Forward to / Apple / Asus pinouts or follow to 33 OLD hardware pinouts.

 - CardBus 32-bit bus defined by PCMCIA.